-May 24 in Music History: Happy Birthday, Bob Dylan
+May 24 in Music History: Happy birthday, Bob Dylan

-May 24, 2022
+May 24, 2024

 History highlight:

-Happy 82nd birthday to Bob Dylan.
-Born Robert Allen Zimmerman in 1941 in Duluth, Minn., he has been influential in popular music and culture for more than five decades.
+Happy 83rd birthday to Bob Dylan.
+Born Robert Allen Zimmerman in 1941 in Duluth, Minnesota, he has been influential in popular music and culture for more than five decades.
 Early songs such as "Blowin' in the Wind" and "The Times They Are a-Changin'" became anthems for the American civil rights and anti-war movements, and his six-minute single "Like a Rolling Stone" altered the range of popular music.
 Dylan has sold more than 100 million records, making him one of the best-selling artists of all time.
 Happy birthday, Bob Dylan!

 Also, today in: